open-ephys/onix1-bonsai-docs/articles/hardware/np2e/gui.md

 ### Configure Probe A

 Using the headstage configuration GUI is exactly the same as using the [probe configuration GUI](#open-probe-configuration-gui).
-After the GUI has been [opened](#open-headstage-configuration-gui), and a probe calibration file has been [selected](#choosing-a-probe-calibration-file), `Probe A` will be drawn in the corresponding tab (see below).
+After the GUI has been [opened](#open-headstage-configuration-gui) and a probe calibration file has been [selected](#choosing-a-probe-calibration-file), `Probe A` will be drawn in the corresponding tab (see below).

 ![Headstage Configuration GUI with probe A](../../../images/neuropixelsv2e-gui-tut/headstage-dialog-with-probe-a.png)

 ### Configure Probe B

 Using the headstage configuration GUI is exactly the same as using the [probe configuration GUI](#open-probe-configuration-gui).
-After the GUI has been [opened](#open-headstage-configuration-gui), and a probe calibration file has been [selected](#choosing-a-probe-calibration-file), `Probe B` will be drawn in the corresponding tab (see below).
+After the GUI has been [opened](#open-headstage-configuration-gui) and a probe calibration file has been [selected](#choosing-a-probe-calibration-file), `Probe B` will be drawn in the corresponding tab (see below).

 ![Headstage Configuration GUI with probe B](../../../images/neuropixelsv2e-gui-tut/headstage-dialog-with-probe-b.png)